Dick Schulze: Post-congressional career

 After leaving Congress, Schulze became a consultant to Valis Associates, a Republican firm, on issues involving energy, transportation, free trade, business taxes, Environmental law of business, and Gun politics in the United States.

-Personal life
+Personal life and death

 Schulze married Anne Nancy Lockwood in 1955, and they had four children, and were married until her death from breast cancer on February 16, 1990.
 He then married Nancy Waltermire (née Senechal), widow of former Montana Secretary of State Jim Waltermire.
+Schulze died of heart failure at his home in Washington D.C., on December 23, 2025, at the age of 96.